hairyf/lnv/README.md

 # @hairy/lnv

-loading custom env in next is very cumbersome, so
+loading custom env in next.js is very cumbersome, so

 ## Installation